proudcloud/awesome/practices/react-redux.md

 ```

 ## Configuring the Store

-- The `compose` function allows you to add different middlewares such as `redux-thunk` and `redux-devtools`
+The `compose` function allows you to add different middlewares such as `redux-thunk` and `redux-devtools`.

 ```js
 export default configureStore(initialState = {}, environment) => {